-Jessica Alba, founder and CEO of The Honest Company, believes brands can learn a lot by staying connected and listening to their customers.
+Jessica Alba, founder of The Honest Company, believes brands can learn a lot by staying connected and listening to their customers.

 “I think it’s important for brands, especially brands [that] are really consumer-centric, to stay connected,” Alba shared at the American Express OPEN Success Makers Summit for Business Platinum Card Members.
 “Customers tell you so much from their behavior and how they shop with you.”

 Here are 10 effective ways to connect with your customers and build lasting relationships that can keep them loyal to your brand.